dvidsilva/dvidsilva.github.io/_posts/2022-12-25-superproductivity.md

 I often get asked about my time management, any particular week I'm simultaneously working on an arts collective, producing events, managing a community, coding, managing coders, cooking, taekwondo, rabbinical school, etc. Not in an uniquely busy manner, more like humanely impossible when considering the bounds of reality.

-Twenty twenty two alone I was a part time freelance web developer, co-producer and emotional safety lead in nyc nightlife and burning man events, got promoted three times on taekwondo, traveled, started a new job as CTO, got engaged, moved in with my fiancé, podcasts, fundraisers, conferences, etc. Not to brag or whatever, because I don't care, but to help you consider the possibilities.
+During 2022 I was a part time freelance web developer, co-producer and emotional safety lead in nyc nightlife and burning man events, got promoted three times on taekwondo, traveled, started a new job as CTO, got engaged, moved in with my fiancé, podcasts, fundraisers, conferences, art, cooking, etc. And I spend most of my time lounging or playing.
+Not to brag or whatever, because I don't care, but to help you consider the possibilities.
 Also, FYI, real humbleness is about truth, not diminishing yourself.[*](https://torah.org/learning/mlife-ch2law3b/)

 For 2023 the list is even longer and more ambitious, and some of the people involved wanted me to write this down, and here we are.
 I hope this short read can inspire you and give you some ideas that you can easily put into practice at your own convenience, or share it mockingly, it helps us either way.